Enrisox/Wazuh-Suricata-Security-Lab/docs/06_detection_tests.md

 | Destination IP | 192.168.1.1 |
 | Destination Port | 67 |

-### STEP 3 SQL INJECTION and XXS alerts generation using DVWA
+### STEP 3: Testing SQL Injection and XSS Attacks Against DVWA Installed on the Ubuntu Target System

 **DVWA stands for Damn Vulnerable Web Application.**
 It is an intentionally vulnerable web application designed for use in security testing environments, ethical hacking labs, and cybersecurity training.